parthadeori/Learn-Python/README.md

 ## Contact 📧

-If you have any questions or suggestions, you can reach out to me at [parthadeori76@gmail.com](mailto:parthadeori76@gmail.com).
+If you have any questions or suggestions, you can reach out to me at [My Mail](mailto:parthadeori76@gmail.com).
 Happy learning! 💻🐍